finos/FDC3/docs/api/spec.md

 ```

 #### Resolvers
 Successful delivery of an intent depends first upon the Desktop Agent's ability to "resolve the intent" (i.e. map the intent to a specific App instance).
 Desktop Agents may resolve intents by any methodology.
 A common methodology is to display a UI that allows the user to pick the desired App for a given intent.
-Alternatively, the intent issuing app may proactively handle resolution by calling [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext) and then raising the intent with a specific target application, e.g.:
+Alternatively, the app issuing the intent may proactively handle resolution by calling [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext) and then raising the intent with a specific target application, e.g.:

 ```js
 // Find apps to resolve an intent to start a chat with a given contact